Charles Scribner I: Early life

 Scribner was born in New York City on February 21, 1821.
 He was the son of Uriah Rogers Scribner (1778–1853) and Betsey (née Hawley) Scribner (1787–1871).
 Among his siblings were the Rev. William Scribner and Walter Scribner, a druggist.
+His sister Martha was the wife of George W. Schuyler, and their family included sons Eugene Schuyler, and Walter S. Schuyler, as well as grandson Walter S. Grant.

 He attended the Lawrenceville School from 1834 to 1837.
 After a year's study at New York University, he entered Princeton University and graduated with the class of 1840.
 He began the study of law, but was obliged by ill health to make a trip to Europe.

 Career

 After returning from Europe, in 1846 Scribner became the younger partner of Baker in forming a new kind of publishing house under the firm name of Baker and Scribner.
 Unlike traditional houses, which were generally outgrowths of printing companies or book sellers, theirs would exist purely as a publisher.
 This had an influence on the character of its publications, which were chiefly confined to the works of contemporary authors.
 It also published Presbyterian philosophy books.

 With the death of Baker in 1850, Scribner gained control of the company, renaming it Charles Scribner, and then Charles Scribner and Company.
-With Charles Welford, who died in May 1885, he formed the house of Scribner and Welford in 1857 for the importation of foreign books.
+With Charles Welford, who died in London on 18 May 1885 and was buried at Highgate Cemetery, he formed the house of Scribner and Welford in 1857 for the importation of foreign books.

 In 1865, Charles Scribner and Co. made its first venture into magazine publishing with Hours at Home, a monthly magazine.
 In 1870 this magazine was merged into Scribner's Monthly under the editorship of Josiah G. Holland, and published by a separate company, Scribner and Co., with Dr. Holland and Roswell Smith as part owners.

 Upon Scribner's death the next year in August 1871, Charles Scribner and Co. was reorganized as Scribner, Armstrong, and Co.
 The partners in the new firm were Scribner's eldest son, John Blair Scribner, Andrew C. Armstrong, and Edward Seymour.
 In 1877, the publication house moved to 743 Broadway.
 Upon Seymour's death in April 1877, and Armstrong's retirement in 1878, the firm-name was changed to Charles Scribner's Sons, under which form the business was conducted after John Blair Scribner's death in 1879 by Charles Scribner and Arthur H. Scribner, younger brothers of John Blair.